ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - The Trouble with Being Born (E. M. Cioran)
 - The Golden Dawn (Israel Regardie)
 - The War of Art (Steven Pressfield)
+- Mathematical Structures of Natural Intelligence (Yair Neuman)
+- The Brainwashing Book: Hypnotic, Erotic Behaviorism and Beyond
+- Blood on the Tracks (Shuzo Oshimi) (MANGA)
+- Alan Turing: The Enigma (Andrew Hodges)
 -